 You'll need the trail map or Trail Run Project mobile app for this run, especially if it is your first time visiting the park.
-Start at the trail kiosk (where there are typically free trail maps) and follow the Mennen Trail
+Start at the trail kiosk (where there are typically free trail maps) and follow the Mennen Trail (Blue) over the footbridge.

 0.2 miles into the woods, the Yellow Trail veers off to the right.
 Take it until you see the Orange Trail, which continues to wind its way through the forest, past stone outcroppings, and ultimately leads to great views of the Taylortown Reservoir.

 At the next trail junction turn left (heading southwest); this is the Kinnelon Butler Trail (White), which leads to Tripod Rock, just after passing Big Cat Swamp.
 This is a gorgeous spot to stop for lunch while taking in this unique glacial erratic.

-(Blue) once again, which will lead you right back to the lot.
+When you're ready to roll on, continue past the rock on the Kinnelon Butler Trail (White) for a short stint, until meeting the Mennen Trail (Blue) once again, which will lead you right back to the lot.
 This is by far the most popular run that takes you past Tripod Rock, so plan this run for an early morning weekday if you prefer some real peace and quiet.

 Run this trail?